offnd-at/vocabularies/README.md

 # Offnd.at vocabularies

-This repository contains vocabularies used to create URLs by [offnd.at](https://offnd.at).
+This repository contains vocabularies used by [offnd.at](https://offnd.at) to create URLs.

 ## Vocabulary hierarchy